Psychological Pricing Strategy Advantages and Disadvantages 🖼️

 Below are some common psychological pricing strategies that businesses can use in pricing their products and services:

 For sure you’re familiar with sale signs like “Big sale today only” or “One-day sale only” offering “BOGO or 50% discount”.
 There’s always a sense of urgency on these sale offerings which happens every weekend anyway in some stores.

-Studies show that people are more likely to pay $25 for an item priced at $50, than buying for the same item on a regular price at $25.
+Studies show that people are more likely to pay $25 for an item priced at $50, than buying for the same item at a regular price of $25.
 What leads to the excitement of getting a good deal?
 It’s all about the “price framing” of the item that creates a perceived value.

 The 99 pricing (Charm pricing)